-The school has an online safety policy available via Longacre School Policies which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+The school has an online safety policy available via our website which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
 The school also has a clear policy on the use of mobile and smart technology, available on the website.